All purpose flour Flatbread Indian Kerala Vegetarian

 • Fold the flattened dough from one side to make pleats.

-• You will see that the by doing so the length of the pleated dough will increase.
+• By doing this the length of the pleated dough will extend.

-• Repeat this for 3-4 times until it is long enough.
+• Repeat this for 3 to 4 times until it is long enough.

 • Now, starting from one end rotate the pleated dough to make it into a spiral.